 - Pour the icing over the cake while the cake is still warm.
 Let it cool.
 Then enjoy!

 This cake will comfortably feed 24.
-You can always cut the slices a bit smaller and get more out of it.
-It might seem like a lot of cake.
-And it is, but the baking sheets are fairly thin, so the end result is a thin cake, but it packs a large chocolate flavor.
+It really depends on how you slice the cake.
+It might seem like a lot of cake, but the jelly roll baking sheets are thin, so the end result is a thin cake, with a thin layer of fudge icing.

 If you’re wanting to freeze this cake, you can freeze the cake after it has been made and iced.
 Leave the cake in the baking sheet, let it cool completely.
 Then cover with plastic wrap, then a coating of foil.
 This can be frozen for up to a month.
 To use, remove from the freezer, unwrap, then let it thaw to room temperature.